tari-project/tari/RFC/src/RFC-0151_TransactionProtocol.md

 calculate these sums themselves.

-Unfortunately, as we discuss below, it seems that it's not possible using any known scheme that satisfies both this privacy goal while achieving the desired privacy level.
+Unfortunately, as we discuss below, it seems that it's not possible using any known scheme that satisfies both this privacy goal while achieving the desired security level.

 ### The issue with multiple senders